aspain/spainify/README.md

 # Overview
-A Raspberry Pi home media hub for Sonos control, Spotify now-playing display, and local weather at a glance.
+A Raspberry Pi home media hub for Sonos control, Spotify now-playing display, local weather at a glance, and more.

 **Now-playing example:**
 ![now playing](assets/images/now_playing.png)